Tips & Advice

 Until her Tesla's Autopilot started drifting right.
 Her lane departure warnings triggered constantly.
 Her automatic emergency braking activated for no reason.

 The problem?
 The shop never recalibrated her ADAS cameras after installation.
-Her safety systems were literally aiming at the wrong place.
+Her safety systems were aiming at the wrong place.

 What is ADAS?